handiman/handiman.github.io/_collections/_usp/03-alm.md

 ---
 Is your deployment slow?
 Error prone?
 Undocumented?
 Person dependent?

-Let me help you automate your deployment process.
+I can help you save time and avoid headache - possibly even make you sleep better - by automating your deployment process.
-I have several years of experience doing just that using Octopus Deploy.
+I have several years of experience doing this using Octopus Deploy.